A single copy of this article may be reprinted for personal, noncommercial use only.

 - Avoid large, predatory fish.
 To reduce your exposure to mercury, don't eat shark, swordfish, king mackerel or tilefish.

 - Understand local fish advisories.
-If you eat fish from local waters, pay attention to local fish advisories.
-Larger game fish contaminated with chemical pollutants could potentially harm a developing baby.
+If you eat fish from local waters, pay attention to local advisories.
 If advice isn't available, limit fish from local waters to 6 ounces (170 grams) a week and don't eat other fish that week.

 - Cook seafood properly.
 Cook fish to an internal temperature of 145 F (63 C).
 The fish is done when it separates into flakes and appears opaque throughout.
 Cook shrimp, lobster and scallops until they're milky white.
 Cook clams, mussels and oysters until their shells open.
 Discard any that don't open.